 For a country that celebrates its independence through colorful, explosive displays, is it any surprise that the Fourth of July has historically been America’s most dangerous holiday?

 The Pew Research Center analyzed injuries related to the July holiday using 2000-2018 injury data from the U.S. Consumer Product Safety Commission’s (CPSC) National Electronic Injury Surveillance System (NEISS).
-The analysis reveals that an average of 45,000 people visit U.S. hospital emergency rooms for treatment of injuries on July 4 and on July 5, bringing the two-day total to nearly 91,000.
+The analysis reveals that on average, “more than 45,000 people visit U.S. hospital emergency rooms for treatment of injuries” on July 4 and July 5, bringing the two-day total to nearly 91,000.
 The daily figures typically represent the highest number of daily hospital admissions in a given year.

-What’s more is that the CPSC reported last year that fireworks-related injuries and deaths increased during the COVID-19 pandemic, with deaths up 50% between 2019 and 2020.
+What’s more is that the CPSC reported last year that injuries and deaths related to fireworks increased during the COVID-19 pandemic, with deaths up 50% between 2019 and 2020.
 The CPSC attributes this increase to the cancellation of public Fourth of July fireworks displays during the pandemic, which may have resulted in consumers using fireworks on their own.